Jake Lloyd: 1996–2000: Acting debut and stardom with Star Wars

-Lloyd attended the first Star Wars Celebration in Denver Colorado which celebrated the upcoming release of The Phantom Menace.
+Lloyd attended the first Star Wars Celebration in Denver, Colorado which celebrated the upcoming release of The Phantom Menace.
 The film was released to cinemas in May 1999.
-Initially reviews were mixed however the film became the highest-grossing film of 1999 and the highest-grossing Star Wars film at the time of its release.
+Initially reviews were mixed; however the film became the highest-grossing film of 1999 and the highest-grossing Star Wars film at the time of its release.
 One of his co-stars, Anthony Daniels said in his 2019 memoirs that Lloyd "was amazingly mature and self-confident" and "delighted the fans with his happy banter" during the Celebration.
 Lloyd received the Young Artist Award for Best Performance in a Feature Film.
 Like with a lot of the cast and crew, Lloyd defended Ahmed Best praising him for his humour and saying, "He is one of the coolest guys that I've ever met."
 Both actors faced criticism over their performances.
 Lloyd appeared in the 2001 documentary, The Beginning: Making Star Wars Episode I, which was one of the bonus features of The Phantom Menace DVD release.
-The documentary chronicles the production of the film and includes footage of Lloyd's audition with Natalie Portman prior to getting the part.
+The documentary chronicles the production of the film and includes footage of Lloyd's audition as well as the other potential Anakins with Natalie Portman prior to getting the part.

 Due to Star Wars: Episode II: Attack of the Clones being set 10 years after The Phantom Menace, Lloyd did not reprise his role.
 Hayden Christensen portrayed Anakin as an adult in the following films rounding up the prequel trilogy.
-Christensen admitted to Star Wars Insider in 2005, that he found it difficult bridging the gap between Jake Lloyd's Anakin as an innocent boy and the villain, Vader was introduced as in the original trilogy.
+Christensen admitted to Star Wars Insider in 2005, that he found it difficult bridging the gap between Jake Lloyd's Anakin as an innocent boy and the villain Vader was introduced as in the original trilogy.
+Following a reappraisal of the prequel trilogy, in 2023, Christensen said that by going back to the character as a child destined to achieve great things in The Phantom Menace, "George Lucas subverted our expectations and understanding of this character" and made it a good starting point for Anakin's character development throughout the trilogy.
 Archival footage of Lloyd as Anakin can be seen in the recap at the beginning of the 2022 mini-series, Obi-Wan Kenobi.

-Following a reappraisal of the prequel trilogy, in 2023, Christensen said that by going back to the character as a child destined to achieve great things in The Phantom Menace, "George Lucas subverted our expectations and understanding of this character" and made it a good starting point for Anakin's character development throughout the trilogy.

 In 2000, Lloyd filmed the dramas Die with Me and Madison, then retired from acting, although Madison was not released in cinemas until 2005.

-2001-2012: Post-acting work
+2001–2012: Post-acting work

 After retiring from acting in 2001, Lloyd continued to make appearances at sci-fi and comic-book festivals.
 In 2012, he announced that he would be directing a documentary highlighting Tibetan refugees in India.
 Lloyd was commissioned in 2012 to create a promotional video for singer Mallory Low.
 Star Wars: Episode II – Attack of the Clones actor Daniel Logan, who played the young Boba Fett in the film, starred in the video.

 Lloyd left Hollywood for Chicago, and dropped out after a semester at Columbia College Chicago, where he studied film and psychology.